Logistics

 Interactive Meetings

-We meet on Wednesdays and Fridays at 8:30 am and 10:15 am Eastern Time.
-Meetings are dual mode in that you can attend live or remotely.
-If you choose to attend live, the meetings are in the active learning classroom in the 4th floor of Walnut 3401.
-If you choose to attend remotely, please access the ESE5140 zoom room.
-To access these meetings you need to have a password that has been provided by your instructors.
+Depending on the session for which you are registered, we meet on Wednesdays and Fridays at 8:30 am in the LRSM Auditorium or at 10:15 am in the active learning classroom on the 4th floor of Walnut 3401.
 These meetings are reserved for interactions.
 Come prepared to talk.
 Be ready to ask questions.
 Be ready to answer questions.

 Please reserve 90 minutes of your time for these meetings.
 That is, reserve Wednesdays and Fridays from 8:30 am to 10 am or 10:15 am to 11:45 am Eastern Time, depending on your section.
 However, we will try to keep the discussion sessions to 60-70 minutes instead of 90.